Most people don't really understand Search Engine Optimisation [SEO]

 - We transcribed it.
 We put it through a system called Temi, which will just take that video and turn it into text.
 It turns it into a pretty crappy text, but it turns it into text, right?
 It's a starting point.

-- They illustrated (we took his slide images, we put it into the blog post).
+- They illustrated (we took his slide images, and we put them into the blog post).

 - We put in proper headings.